Bulgarian government resigns after weeks of street protests

 - Dec 11, 2025

-The Prime Minister of Bulgaria, Rosen Zhelyazkov, handed in his government’s resignation on Thursday following weeks of street protests over its economic policies and its perceived failure to tackle corruption.

-Rosen Zhelyazkov announced the decision in a televised address just minutes before parliament was due to vote on a no-confidence motion.
-His resignation comes less than three weeks before Bulgaria is scheduled to join the euro zone on January 1.
+Prime Minister Rosen Zhelyazkov announced the decision in a televised address just minutes before parliament was due to vote on a no-confidence motion.
+The resignation comes less than three weeks before Bulgaria is due to join the euro zone on January 1.

 Thousands of Bulgarians rallied on Wednesday evening in Sofia and dozens of other towns and cities, the latest in a wave of demonstrations highlighting public anger over endemic graft and successive governments’ inability to root it out.